Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Logarithmic Regret under Second-order Growth

 where the variance $\Var$ is taken over the problem instance $I_{t+1}$. \end{lemma} A key step in deriving \Cref{lem:decompose} is to utilize the relationship

-We note that the above backward induction holds only on each sample path $I$, which is the reason why we use a sample-path based relaxed offline optimum $\bVL_{\bc}(I_t)$ \eqref{lp:relaxoffline} as the benchmark.
-In contrast, if we use a benchmark that is \textit{independent} of the sample path $I$, for example, the deterministic relaxation $\bVF$ \eqref{lp:exante1} as considered in \citet{li2021online} and \citet{balseiro2021survey}.
-Then, we only have the following induction:
+We note that the above backward induction holds on each sample path $I$, which is the reason why we use a sample-path based relaxed offline optimum $\bVL_{\bc}(I_t)$ \eqref{lp:relaxoffline} as the benchmark.
+As we will show in the next section, the backward induction \eqref{eqn:101001} enables us to reduce bounding the myopic regret into bounding the dual convergence, without requiring an additional ``non-degeneracy'' assumption adopted in the previous literature (we further discuss in \Cref{sec:conclusion}).
+This discussion reveals the benefits of considering a sample-path based benchmark $\bVL_{t,\bc}(I_t)$.

-If we plug \eqref{eqn:Deterback} into the proof of \Cref{lem:decompose} to derive a similar decomposition of the myopic term $\text{Myopic}_t(\pi,\tbc^{\pi}_t)$ that is now defined with respect to $\bVF_{t,\bc}$, then we would have an additional term $\bVF_{t+1,\bc-\mathbb{E}_{(\tr,\tba)}[\tba\cdot x^*(\tr,\tba)]}-\mathbb{E}_{(\tr,\tba)}[\bVF_{t+1,\bc-\tba\cdot x^*(\tr,\tba)}]$ showing up in the decomposition.
-This additional term would require a ``non-degeneracy'' assumption (we further discuss in \Cref{sec:conclusion}) to deal with, as shown in \citet{li2021online} and \citet{balseiro2021survey}.
-The above discussion reveals the benefits of considering a sample-path based benchmark $\bVL_{t,\bc}(I_t)$, which enables us to get rid of the ``non-degeneracy'' assumption at the first hand.
 The same idea of using the relaxation $\bVL_{\bc}(I_t)$ and relationship \eqref{eqn:101001} has been developed in \cite{vera2021bayesian} to get rid of the ``non-degeneracy'' assumption when the reward for each type is deterministic.
 We generalize this idea to allow the reward for each type having a continuous distribution.

 For the RHS of \eqref{eqn:derivation03}, we refer the first term as the variation gap, the second term as the rounding gap, and the third term as the estimator gap.
 In what follows, we proceed to bound the three terms separately.
 Our goal is to show that each gap can be bounded at the order of $O(\frac{1}{T-t})$, and these bounds together will imply a $O(\log T)$ bound for \Cref{alg:Mestimator}.